 Minding your own business means paying attention to your own business.
 You might have a profession, but you must also have a business and use this business to buy assets and build wealth.
 Selling is essential.
 Everyone in the world can make a better cheeseburger than McDonald’s.
 But McDonald’s is the best in the world at selling and delivering burgers.

 The book gives a great example of a talented journalist with a master’s in English who is an excellent writer and wants to be a best-selling author.
 She asked Kiyosaki for advice.
-He says she should go to a marketing course to learn how to sell her writings.
+He says she should attend a marketing course to learn how to sell her writing.
 She gets mad and says, I have a master’s degree in English.
 Why would I go to school to learn how to be a salesperson?
-Kawasaki shows her the top of his book and points out that it says bestseller, not the best writer.
+Kawasaki shows her the top of his book and points out that it says bestseller, not best writer.
 You must not be afraid to sell yourself and your products.

 Once a dollar is in your asset column, never take it out because this is money working for you.
 Think of the interest and the income from that money as little employees working for you rather than working against you.
 So first, buy an asset that generates money or throws off cash every month, week, or year.
 With those proceeds from that asset, and it’s throwing off that cash, you can buy whatever you want.

-Chapter 4: The history of taxes and the power of corporations
+Chapter 4: The History of Taxes and the Power of Corporations

 A little lesson on the history of taxation: There have always been taxes or tariffs in some shape or form to pay for the roads, defense, and basic government requirements throughout American history.
-However, it wasn’t until 1862 that there was an actual income tax during the Civil War.
+However, it wasn’t until 1862 that an actual income tax occurred during the Civil War.
 But the range of this income tax was three to five percent, three to five percent.

 The present income tax ranges from 10-37 percent in the United States in 1890, for the income tax was declared unconstitutional but again constitutional in 1913.
 The world had changed, and America was now a global power.
 It required a much more reliable source of income.